Position: Associate Professor

-She teaches educational linguistics, classroom-based research, English curriculum and policy and TESOL method in undergraduate and postgraduate courses.
+She teaches educational linguistics, classroom-based research, English curriculum and policy in undergraduate and postgraduate courses.
 Her publications cover a range of topics including teacher expertise with respect to language and literacy, oral language in the classroom, online dialogue, metalinguistic awareness and functional language/semiotics.

 Her research interests include dialogic teaching, functional linguistics/semiotics, teachers’ knowledge about language and multimodality.
 Pauline completed a Doctor of Philosophy at the University of New South Wales and her research investigated the nature and role of oral language in classroom learning with particular emphasis on the literacy outcomes for disadvantaged students.

-She is currently leading two major projects aimed at improving literacy outcomes for children and young people.
-‘Transforming Literacy Outcomes (TRANSLIT)’ is a $350,000 research project investigating the nature of students’ literacy experiences at key points in schooling from Foundation to Senior Secondary.
-‘Linking Learning Birth – 12 years’, with Professor Iram Siraj, is a commissioned project funded by the Victorian Department of Education and managed by the Warracknabeal school community.
+She is currently leads ‘Transforming Literacy Outcomes (TRANSLIT)’ $350,000 research project investigating the nature of students’ literacy experiences at key points in schooling from Foundation to Senior Secondary.
+Pauline is also Chief Investigator on an ARC funded project investigating the use of student generated multi-modal texts in tertiary science classrooms.

 - Ika Lestari Damayanti (Doctor of Philosophy): Cerita: A pedagogical model for teaching narratives to lower secondary school students in Indonesia

 - Emma Rutherford Vale (Doctor of Philosophy): Bridging the Gap - Science teachers; Linguistic knowledge and students; Literacy needs